-Do not run fsck for XFS filesystems listed in /etc/fstab that use XVM devices (that is, you should set the fsck flag to 0), because XVM devices are not always available.
-If an fsck command is run on an XFS filesystem when XVM devices are not available, the system may suspend the system boot sequence and require input from the administrator.
-XVM includes a helper service that mounts all filesystems listed in /etc/fstab that use XVM devices at the time XVM is started during the boot sequence.
+Do not run fsck for XFS filesystems listed in /etc/fstab that use XVM devices.
+XVM devices may not be available when the system attempts to fsck filesystems listed in /etc/fstab.
+Depending on how the system is configured, this may suspend the system boot sequence and require input from the administrator to continue the boot sequence.
+XVM includes a helper service that will mount all filesystems listed in /etc/fstab tab that use XVM devices at the time XVM is started during the boot sequence.